Enverex/mopidy_skill/README.md

 `Still early days.
 I intend to extend this quite considerably.`

 A skill for playing music with the help of the Mopidy music server.
-Currently the skill supports playing local music by track, artist, album or genre.
+Currently the skill supports playing local music by track, artist, album, year or genre.

 ### Requirements